 TABS aren’t just stylish, however.
 They're also extremely comfortable, made out of high-quality cotton twill.
 In Spring 2015, Rebecca introduced her collection of Bermuda shorts for women.
 Available in five Bermuda-inspired shades, each colour matches something you'll find on the island, from sea glass green to hibiscus pink.

-You can score your own pair of shorts at the flagship store in the City of Hamilton or shops around the island, including A.S.
-Cooper branches and The Coral Beach & Tennis Club.
+You can score your own pair of shorts at the flagship store in the City of Hamilton or shops around the island, including The Coral Beach & Tennis Club.
 Get the classic Bermuda shorts look at the English Sports Shop.